-This rejection can happen when a Social Security number or Tax Identification Number on your return has already been submitted on another return.
+This rejection can happen when a Social Security number (SSN) or Individual Tax Identification Number (ITIN) on your return has already been submitted on another return.

 First, double-check that the information you entered on your return is correct.

-- Select My Info from the menu and go through the information to double-check that the Social Security number(s) and/or Tax Identification Number(s) listed are correct.
+- Select My Info from the menu and go through the information to double-check that the SSNs and/or ITINs listed are correct

-- Refer to your Social Security card or Tax Identification Number document to make sure you have the right numbers.
+- Refer to your Social Security card or Individual Tax Identification Number document to make sure you have the right numbers

 Social Security error tips

 - Mixing up the Social Security number is a common error, so check your entry digit-by-digit

 - If you recently changed your name or number, use the old one listed on your Social Security card

 - If your last name is hyphenated, enter the entire name in the field including the hyphen.
 Match exactly what’s on your Social Security card